anonymous-8hx1/iFix/README.md

 # iFix
-The source code and experiment scripts of *Interactive Program Repair*.
+The source code and experiment scripts of the paper submitted to ICSE 2024 Second Cycle

-Check [our website](https://sites.google.com/view/ifixuserstudy) for details of the **User Study**.
+*Towards Efficient and Confident Patch Selection: An Interactive Support for Automated Program Repair*.

 ![overview](https://github.com/anonymous-8hx1/iFix/assets/141085692/6958c616-672e-493d-ae51-cd8585a81e26)

+## User Study

+Please refer to [our website](https://sites.google.com/view/ifixuserstudy) for more details.

 ## Tutorial Video